mthorley/k8s-gitops/README.md

  - [ ] Homeassistant backup
  - [ ] Secrets backup - manual?

+Secrets
+ - [ ] Provisioning of secrets to vault

+Flux
+ - [ ] Externalise IPs from all yaml or use DNS

+NodeRed
+ - [ ] Build of Zen node and UI via CI
+ - [ ] Migration of all key flows to prod B
+ - [ ] Migration of all dashboard UI to prod B
+ - [ ] Testing of each flow in prod B from IoT devices

+Prod A
  - [ ] Rebuild cluster with latest k8s/ubuntu
+ - [ ] Install cilium, flux

 Maintain
  - [ ] Renovate

+Loki queries
 {job="ubnt-kern"} |~ "LAN_LOCAL" |~ "eth0.30"
 {job="ubnt-kern"} |~ "LAN_LOCAL" |~ "DST=10" !~ "UDP"

 ingress from private to NoT
 {job="ubnt-kern"} !~ "UDP" |~ "OUT=eth0.40"
 {job="ubnt-kern"} !~ "UDP" |~ "IN=eth0.40 OUT=eth0.35"